oerdnj/dp2025/main.typ

 The MAYO implementation follows that similar pattern as the SQIsign implementation.
 The MAYO team currently focuses on the NIST Additional DSS Round 2 submission and the MAYO implementation uses that same anti-patterns - overly complicated CMake build system, no shared libraries, little to none API documentation.
 The same modifications have been done – the build system has been modified to produce the shared libraries and install the headers into appropriate places.

-The MAYO algorithm has been integrated into BIND 9 in the `ondrej/pqc-mayo` branch.
+The MAYO algorithm has been integrated into BIND 9 in the `ondrej/pqc-mayo` branch#footnote[https://gitlab.isc.org/isc-projects/bind9/-/commits/ondrej/pqc-mayo].
 The shared libraries compiled with the optimizations enabled have been added into the branch for the testing purposes.

 MAYO at the NIST Security Level 1 has been tested and marked as MAYO-I below.

 === ANTRAG

 The ANTRAG authors provided a implementation in a form of a benchmark.
 The implementation is definitely not suitable for integration into other projects, but the integration has been completed for the purposes of this work by integrating the source code of ANTRAG-512 into the BIND 9 source code and embedding the GMP shared library into the source tree.
-The result can be found in the `ondrej/pqc-antrag` branch of the BIND 9 source code repository.
+The result can be found in the `ondrej/pqc-antrag` branch#footnote[https://gitlab.isc.org/isc-projects/bind9/-/commits/ondrej/pqc-antrag] of the BIND 9 source code repository.

 Antrag-512 variant has been tested in this study.